The Moon’s A Balloon

 Freddie Owen, 2012

-“An artist’s verbal sketchbook – on life, love of Italy and creation of a studio and garden in Le Marche…” Another garden lovingly described in the book is the one at Lo Scoglietto.
-The author also speaks warmly of a visit to the Nivens during David’s final winter in Chateau D’Oex, and his family’s subsequent friendship with Hjördis.
+“An artist’s verbal sketchbook – on life, love of Italy and creation of a studio and garden in Le Marche…” Another garden lovingly described is the one at Lo Scoglietto.
+The author speaks warmly of a visit to the Nivens during David’s final winter in Chateau D’Oex, and his family’s subsequent friendship with Hjördis.

 My Word Is My Bond, The Autobiography